riddleproject/riddleproject.github.io/about.md

 Chelsea Woodhouse, MSc. and first year MISt student

-Owen Lewis, undergraduate student in Computer Science and Mathematics

 Deniz Cevik, M.A History, 2016 and MISt Information Studies, 2020

+Julia Trolio, research assistant and current undergraduate student in Psychology

 ### Former team members
 Nora Shaalan, former project manager and masters student in English

 Nathan Drezner, developer and undergraduate student in English and Computer Science

+Owen Lewis, undergraduate student in Computer Science and Mathematics